skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 WP2: Teaching and Learning

 Teaching is widely established as one of the three core missions of HEIs (Teaching, Research and Societal Engagement).
 Correspondingly, WP Teaching and Learning and its initiatives will operationalize this mission for NEOLAiA as a European University.
-To achieve a politically, economically and scientifically engaged community of European citizens who are fully able to participate in their societies and economies, NEOLAiA sees its role as an active contributor to the achievement of global educational goals such as:
+To achieve a politically, economically and scientifically engaged community of European citizens who are fully able to participate in their societies and economies, NEOLAiA sees its role as an active contributor to the achievement of global educational goals.

 • Promoting a sense of European identity and cooperation in HEIs for a common economic and societal development strongly rooted in a regional perspective, by creating joint collaboration structures that promote institutional cooperation in teaching and learning (Task 2.1 - NEOLAiA Pedagogical Hub);